-UAFS is located in the city of Fort Smith, Arkansas, and Fort Smith Police Department (FSPD) police officers travel around and through the campus each day.
-In addition, FSPD police officers may assist officers from the UAFS Police Department when their assistance is requested.
-During their travels on campus and those times when their assistance is requested, FSPD police officers have full authority to make arrests for violations of law.
-UAFS Police Department's jurisdiction goes as follows:
+In accordance with governing law and the Mutual Aid Agreement with the City of Fort Smith, the real and personal property owned or controlled by the university is subject to the jurisdiction of UPD that falls within our main campus geography.
+UAFS is in the city of Fort Smith, Arkansas, and Fort Smith Police Department (FSPD) officers travel around and through the campus each day.
+In addition, FSPD officers may assist officers from UPD when their assistance is requested either by a direct 911 call from the community or by radio from a member of UPD.
+During their travels on campus and those times when their assistance is requested, FSPD officers have full authority to make arrests for violations of law as they hold primary jurisdiction throughout the city of Fort Smith.
+UPD's jurisdiction does not extend to private property not owned or under the control of the university.
+UPD will have concurrent jurisdiction with FSPD over any locations falling within the reporting requirements of the Clery Act.
+The UAFS Clery geography can be found here: uafs.edu/clery-map.